Geropathology Imaging - Part of the The Jackson Laboratory Shock Center of Excellence in the Basic Biology of Aging

 We provide directions on how to make your own at the end

-Understanding what machine learning is going is sometimes difficult to understand. you won’t need to code or to know the details of machine learning to use our tools but some good background can be found here.
+Machine learning concepts can be difficult to understand.
+No programming or machine learning experience is necessary to use our tools, but some useful background information can be found here.

 Link to basic concepts video

 The chart here overall shows you how to get from Images to Aging scores.
 We downsample the slides using Qupath then we use our classifers with Julia to extract Zarrs from the tiles then we use these files in the classifer to put and age score we then move to a Jupyter notebook to get data and do some statistics